saamaresearch/pyhack2021-problem/README.md

 Common Problems seen in this dataset are

 ### TYPE1
-Patients and rows for which Concomitant Medication starts prior to the Adverse Event.
+Patients and rows for which Medication are given prior to the Adverse Events.

 ### TYPE2
-Patients and rows for which Concomitant Medication days Adverse Event days dont match
+Patients and rows for which days Medications are given and Adverse Event occur don't match.

 ### TYPE3
-Duplicate Adverse events are entered or Adverse Events overlaps
+Duplicate Adverse events are entered or Adverse Events overlap.

 ### TYPE4
-Patients and rows which have Concomitant medication overlaps
+Patients and rows which have overlapping of Concomitant medications.

 ### TYPE5
-Patients for which Adverse event duration is not appropriate for corresponding concomitant medication
+Patients for which the duration of Adverse Events is not adding up to corresponding concomitant medication.

 ...